TimurAhm/MyFirstJSProject/README.md

-My first experience pushing js project into a github repository
+My first experience pushing a js project into a github repository